Rate this page:

 });

 Please note, that if you are making a call via web or mobile SDK, it consists of two call legs: SDK → scenario and scenario → destination.
-In this case, the SDK → scenario call leg is considered an inbound call in the scenario, so you need to process it via the CallAlerting event as well.
-Read the How to process calls in a scenario article to learn more about processing inbound and outbound calls in scenarios.
+In this case, the SDK → scenario call leg is considered an incoming call in the scenario, so you need to process it via the CallAlerting event as well.
+Read the How to process calls in a scenario article to learn more about processing incoming and outgoing calls in scenarios.

 Some events are consequent, which means that one event can only happen after a certain event has triggered.
 For example, the media player's PlaybackFinished event, which indicates that media player has finished playing media to the call, can only happen after the player's Started event, which indicates that the media player has started playing media to the call.